ntamas/netctrl/README.rst

 - Symbolic edge list format (``.ncol``, also known as the NCOL_ format).
 In this format, each line contains the name of the source and target vertex.
-  Names may be arbitrary strings that do not contain whitespaces.
+  Names may be arbitrary strings that do not contain whitespace.

 - LGL_ format (``.lgl``)